-Most saltwater beaches also contain mineralized black sand to some degree which adversely affects conventional VLF-type detectors.
-These units have difficulty in ignoring the rapidly changing mineralization as well as providing accurate discrimination needed to reject unwanted targets.
-While there are ways to use your detector under these conditions (which I will discuss later in this column), a pulse-induction or multi-frequency VLF detector would provide improved target detection depth in your area.
+Many saltwater beaches contain mineralized black sand to some extent, which can affect the detection capability of conventional VLF-type detectors.
+These detectors struggle to ignore the rapidly changing mineralization and provide accurate discrimination that is necessary to reject unwanted targets.
+Although there are ways to use your detector under these conditions (which I will discuss later in this column), a pulse-induction or multi-frequency VLF detector can provide better target detection depth in your area.

-If they had gone to a local dealer or talked with local treasure hunters, they would have had the opportunity to find out what worked well in their area and purchased a unit that probably would have allowed them to find more than they saved by buying from a mail order company a thousand miles away.
+If they had consulted with a local dealer or spoken to local treasure hunters, they would have had the chance to discover what tools were effective in their particular area.
+This would have enabled them to purchase a unit that likely would have helped them find more treasure than they saved by buying from a mail-order company located a thousand miles away.

-With that said, there are a few things that you can do to improve your detector’s performance at the beach.
-First of all, by reducing the sensitivity level on a VLF-type detector, you are reducing the affect that the salt and black sand has on the detector’s operation.
-This can be explained by the following analogy.
-The sensitivity control on your detector can be equated to the high / low beam control for your car’s headlights.
-On a clear night, your high beams will allow you to see much further than your lot beams would.
-On the other hand however; on a foggy night, the high beams will reflect back towards the vehicle resulting in almost a total loss of visibility.
+To improve your metal detector’s performance at the beach, you can adjust the sensitivity level on a VLF-type detector.
+By doing so, you’ll reduce the effect of salt and black sand on the detector’s operation.
+To explain this better, imagine the sensitivity control on your detector as the high/low beam control for your car’s headlights.
+When it’s a clear night, your high beams will allow you to see much further than your low beams.
+However, on a foggy night, high beams will reflect towards the vehicle, resulting in almost a total loss of visibility.

 Lowering your headlights to the low beam setting can help you see further in certain conditions.
 Similarly, reducing the sensitivity of your detector can minimize the impact of salt and black sand on the equipment.
 This will improve the signal from your coil and provide you with more reliable depth readings in the field.
 Ultimately, having more usable depth is the most important factor when metal detecting.